hanabi/hanabi.github.io/Reference.md

   * Alice has *Elimination Notes* on slot 3 and slot 4 for red 3.
   * Someone clues a number 4 in Alice's slot 1 as a *Self-Finesse*.
   * Alice must assume that it is a normal *Self-Finesse* and play blue 3 from slot 2.
 (If it was an *Elimination Self-Finesse*, she would play red 3 from slot 4.)

-### The Speculation Elimination Finesse

-* In a normal *Elimination Finesse*, the right-most card is called for.
-* However, if an *Elimination Finesse* calls for a card that specifically has *Speculation Elimination Notes* on it, then the **left-most** card is called for instead of the right-most card.

 ### The Inverted 5's Tempo Clue